Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Results

 \section{Results}

 The performances of different distribution estimation methods are shown in Table~\ref{tab:main}.
-The first group (row 2-5) presents the results that does not make use of the soft-labeled data $D^{dev}_s$, while the second group (row 6-8) uses $D^{dev}_s$.
+The first group (row 2-5) presents the results that do not make use of the soft-labeled data $D^{dev}_s$, while the second group (row 6-8) uses $D^{dev}_s$.
 Table~\ref{tab:generalization} shows the performance of distribution estimation methods on the out-of-domain test set and the performance of predicting individual graded plausibility judgments.
 In what follows, we explain the main findings.

 \paragraph{MC Dropout is the most preferable method without additional soft-labeled data.} The first thing we can observe from the first group (row 2-5) in Table~\ref{tab:main} is that both MC Dropout and the Deep Ensemble outperform baselines on all the metrics.
-More importantly, MC Dropout substantially outperforms Deep Ensemble in all KL and JSD columns, with a slight drop on Accuracy (due to the application of random dropout).
+More importantly, MC Dropout substantially outperforms Deep Ensemble in all KL and JSD columns, with a slight drop on Accuracy.
+Notice that the MC Dropout results reported in this group are obtained by using the default dropout rate of RoBERTa-Large models (0.1), without tuning on any additional data.
 The advantage of MC Dropout over Deep Ensemble is different from previous works~\cite{lakshminarayanan2017simple}, and we suspect that this is attributed to the fine-tuning regime of BERT-based models, causing the models in the ensemble to be less diverse.
-Note that compared to Deep Ensemble, MC dropout also have a cheaper computation cost (no need to train multiple ensembles).
-Together with its advantage on KL and JSD metrics, MC Dropout is the preferable method for BERT-based models when additional soft-labeled data is absent.
+Note that compared to Deep Ensemble, MC dropout does not require training multiple models.